Care Navigation

 Diversion Services

-PAD accepts diversion referrals from Atlanta Police Department, MARTA, and Georgia Tech police officers who have probable cause to arrest an individual and identify that there is a need related to substance use, mental health, or extreme poverty.
+PAD accepts diversion referrals from police officers who have probable cause to arrest an individual and identify that there is a need related to substance use, mental health, or extreme poverty.
 When a person has been detained by police and would otherwise be booked at the Atlanta City Detention Center or Fulton County jail, the officer can instead offer diversion and call PAD.
-If the person and PAD agree to work together, the officer leaves the scene and does not create a police report.
+If an individual has been booked into jail that have these same needs, they also may be diverted and released to PAD.

 Care Navigation for Diverted Individuals